 How to help:

-Step 3: Drinking alcohol not only depletes water out of the skin and body, but essential vitamins too.
-Roulea says, "Rehydrate your body by drinking water all day and add fruits into your glass for a boost of antioxidants."
+Step 3: Drinking alcohol may not only deplete water out of the skin and body but essential vitamins too.
+Rouleau says, "Rehydrate your body by drinking water all day and add fruits into your glass for a boost of antioxidants."

-If you struggle with under facial and eye puffiness, eating foods high in sodium will encourage water retention under your eyes (resulting in excessive swelling of the eye tissue).
-Rouleau suggests, "It’s best to avoid salty foods especially at night and drink a lot of water to flush out your system."
+If you struggle with under facial and eye puffiness, avoid foods high in sodium, especially at night, since they might encourage water retention (resulting in excessive swelling of the eye tissue).
+Also, drink plenty of water to flush out your system.

 How to help: